NicodemeB/node-reveal.js/slides/offline/ucis_siedel_04_asxckiikt5.md

 - 1M$ saved
 - Chance to hear the case from the other side
-- Resolution that makes sense for a business perspective
+- **Resolution that makes sense for a business perspective**
-- Preserve business relationship
+- **Preserve business relationship**

 Notes:
 - Resolution
-        - In court one get 6M$ the other loses 6M$
+	- In court one get 6M USD the other loses 6M USD
 	- Here it can be more "flexible"

 VVVVV